Tennessee Lands Unsuitable for Mining Petition

 - Surface coal mining operations would affect fragile or historic lands, resulting in significant damage to important historic, cultural, scientific, and aesthetic values and natural systems.

-Copies of the draft are available for review:
+Copies of the final documents are available for review:

 - OSMRE Knoxville Field Office

 - Anderson County Planning and Zoning Office in Clinton, TN